What is self-service search?

 When you place your cursor in the search box, the search box gives you a list of search suggestions based on the selected data source.
 Use the search suggestions to define your search criteria and find the events.

-For example, in self-service search for access, when you place the cursor in the search box, you get the list of search suggestions related to the access events.
-Specify your query by using the search suggestions, select the time period, and then click Search.
+For example, in self-service search for access, when you place the cursor in the search box, you get the list of dimensions for the access events.
+Specify your query by using the dimensions, select the time period, and then click Search.

 You can also use the following operators in your search queries.